 Consumer Price Index (CPI) probably fulfills all the requirements to qualify as a benchmark to measure inflation in Pakistan.
-It has a comprehensive coverage of 374 items under 10 commodity groups, reported for 5 different income groups, based on monthly survey of 71 markets in 35 major urban centers, Sensitive Price Index (SPI) is another price index which is reported on weekly basis and is limited to 53 items only.
-GDP deflator is the most comprehensive measure of inflation which is available on annual basis.
+With a comprehensive coverage of 374 items under 10 commodity groups and reported for 5 different income groups, based on monthly survey of 71 markets in 35 major urban centers, CPI is reported on monthly basis.
+Though SPI is reported on weekly basis, its coverage is limited to 53 items only.
+Similarly, while in terms of coverage GDP deflator is the most comprehensive measure of inflation, it is available only on annual basis.

-However, as in the case of other low-income countries, weight of food component in Pakistan's CPI basket is about 40 percent, which is generally less responsive to monetary policy and largely subject to exogenous supply shocks.
+However, as in the case of other lowincome countries, weight of food component in Pakistan's CPI basket is about 40 percent, which is generally less responsive to monetary policy and largely subject to exogenous supply shocks.
 More importantly, computation methodology of house rent index (HRI) is not survey based.
-HRI, with dominating weight of 23.43 percent in CPI basket, is computed on the basis of a 24 month moving geometric average of the building material subindex of Wholesale Price Index (WPI) and construction related wages (SBP, 2004).
+HRI, with dominating weight of 23.43 percent in CPI basket, is computed on the basis of a 24 month moving geometric average of the building material sub-index of Wholesale Price Index (WPI) and construction related wages [SBP (2004)].
 Since HRI is a 24-month geometric mean, the changes in HRI on year-on-year or 12-month moving average basis generate a smooth upward or downward trend (Figure 6).
-Therefore, the impact of policy shocks gets muted in HRI.
+Therefore, the impact of policy shocks gets muted in HRI and similar to food group, HRI becomes less responsive to policy changes.

 Importantly, compilation of non-food non-energy based core inflation excludes about 49 percent of the CPI.
 Further, prices of various other items are largely influenced due to changes in international prices (such as construction material - part of HRI).
 In addition, the role of administered prices (particularly in determination of transport fares) cannot be ruled out.
-A comparison of CPI basket of selected countries reveals (Table 6) that food group's weight in Pakistan is though higher than the UK and New Zealand, it is significantly lower than other developing countries.
-However, weight of housing is the highest in Pakistan.
-This coupled with methodological issues mentioned above suggests that the computation methodology of house rent index is probably the most important element for improving the price statistics in Pakistan.
+A comparison of CPI basket of selected countries reveals (Table-6) that food group's weight in Pakistan is though higher than the UK and New Zealand, it is significantly lower than the other developing countries.
+However, weight of housing is the highest in Pakistan, this coupled with methodological issues mentioned above suggests that the computation methodology of house rent index is probably the most important element for improving the price statistics in Pakistan.

-CPI could potentially serve as a representative indicator for inflation.
-However, a survey-based HRI, rationalization of its weight according to the latest income-expenditure survey and enhanced coverage of both manufactured items and cities are some necessary requirements to make CPI a truly representative indicator of inflation in Pakistan.
+In this background, it seems that CPI could potentially serve as a representative indicator for inflation.
+However, a survey-based HRI, rationalization of its weight according to the latest Income-Expenditure Survey and enhanced coverage of both manufactured items and cities are some necessary requirements to make CPI a truly representative indicator of inflation in Pakistan.